aggiemakerspace/printer-queue/documentation/PrinterQueueSpecification.md

 Type | Name | Comments
 ---------- | ---------- | ------------------------------
 String | printComments | Comments from the user running the printer regarding the outcome or result of the print.
+PrintStatus  |  status | Current status of the print.

 #### Constants